Contrast-Security-OSS/docs/content/user/agent/net/config/NetAgentConfiguration.md

 tags: "microsoft agent configuration settings .Net" -->

 The Contrast Service's configuration file (***DotnetAgentService.exe.config***) contains several settings that can be modified to change the .NET agent's behavior.
+Starting with version 3.2.7, the .NET Agent will automatically start using new configuration values when this file is edited.
+Prior to 3.2.7, the .NET Agent's service must be restarted in order for configuration changes to take effect.

 ## General